Leading Research: tagged hen welfare

 Better understanding of the role of science in animal welfare policy decisions, especially in relation to the standards and guidelines process.

-The effects of time off feed and water on the welfare of spent laying hens - Phase 2: Behavioural in
+The effects of time off feed and water on the welfare of spent laying hens - Phase 2: Behavioural indicators

 Welfare implications of different times off feed and water among spent hens known with improvements in industry policies resulting.